-Flooding events can be dangerous for everyone but getting away quickly can be especially difficult for people with disability.
-You need to have a plan in place of where you will go, who you will contact and where you can get help.
-It also makes sense to have a go-bag ready so you can leave quickly in the event of an emergency.
+Flooding events can be dangerous for everyone, but getting away quickly can be especially difficult for people with disability.
+You need to plan where you will go, who you will contact, and where you can get help.
+Having a go-bag ready makes sense so you can leave quickly in an emergency.

-ABC Emergency has created a guide on Planning for an emergency: Flood including what to do before a flood, during a flood and after a flood as well as links to flood emergency services.
+ABC Emergency has created a guide on Planning for an emergency: flood, including what to do before, during, and after a flood, as well as links to flood emergency services.
 It is important not to enter floodwater, even if it looks calm.
-Of the 159 flood-related deaths between 2005 and 2015, a Griffith University and Royal Life Saving combined study found more than half were people attempting to drive through floodwaters.
+Of the 159 flood-related deaths between 2005 and 2015, a combined study by Griffith University and Royal Life Saving found that more than half were people attempting to drive through floodwaters.

 Quicklinks to | NDIS | Financial | Advocacy |